clementmiao/clementmiao-cs123/README.md

 ###Testing Our Results
 To test our results, we take a large sample of our data, find out what there expected on base percentage would be against a given cluster, and then see haow he actually did against those clusters in another set of our data.
 To gauge accuracy, we sum up the differences in OBP between our testing and training data sets, weighted by how many plate appearences are in our testing set (that way, predicting 20-40 when it is actually 0-40 is worse than predicting 1-2 when it is actually 0-2) Summing up all of these differences gives us a "score" for the fit, where lower is better.
+We then divide by the total number of plate appearences to give us approximately what the average difference between the predicted and actual values are.
+The score will range from 0 (where every prediction is pefect) to 1 (where an out is predicted every time and in actuallity there are no outs, or vice versa).
+We can compare our clusters to a random clustering to see how our score compares.
+To generate random clusters, add 'random' as another command line argument to the k-means cluster function

 ## Design
 Our current implementation is just a series of command line commands to go from data acquisition from the MLB website to a working graph database.
 The current user interface is the web interface of Neo4j, and a certain Cypher command can give you a ranked list of players who you should put on the field, given the opposite team.